Mykhailo Podolyak: Early life

-Podolyak spent his childhood in Lviv and Novovolynsk.
+Podolyak spent his childhood in Lviv and Novovolynsk, Ukraine.
 Between 1989 and 2004, Podolyak lived and worked in Belarus.
 He graduated from the Minsk Medical Institute.

 Journalist career

 In Belarus

-In the 1990s, Podolyak worked as a journalist for various publications, including Narodnaja Vola and Belorusskaya Delovaya Gazeta as well as a newspaper affiliated with the pro-Russian politician Sergei Gaidukevich.
-Podolyak was criticized by members of the Belarusian democratic opposition for a publication discreditation of the former opposition presidential candidate Alaksandar Milinkievič.
+In the 1990s, Podolyak worked as a journalist for various newspapers, including Narodnaja Vola and Belorusskaya Delovaya Gazeta as well as a newspaper affiliated with the pro-Russian politician Sergei Gaidukevich.
+Podolyak was criticized by members of the Belarusian democratic opposition for a publication discrediting the former opposition presidential candidate Alaksandar Milinkievič.

 In 2004, Podolyak was deputy editor-in-chief of the opposition Belarusian newspaper Vremya.
 In June 2004, officers of the KGB of Belarus came to his house and gave him half an hour to collect his things.
 The Belarusian authorities accused Podoliak that his activities "contradict the interests of state security", and the materials contain "slanderous fabrications about the real situation in the country, calls to destabilize the political situation in Belarus".

 In Ukraine

 In 2005, Podolyak was the editor-in-chief of Ukrainska Hazeta.
-In June, the publication published his article "The Last Supper": it concerned the poisoning in 2004 of the then presidential candidate Viktor Yushchenko.
+In June, the newspaper published his article "The Last Supper": it concerned the poisoning in 2004 of the then presidential candidate Viktor Yushchenko.
 The material was a journalistic investigation presented in an artistic form.
-In it, Podolyak, relying on his own sources, suggested that persons close to Yushchenko were behind the poisoning: David Zhvania, deputy head of the headquarters of Yushchenko's Our Ukraine Bloc, and Yevhen Chervonenko, Minister of Transport and Communications, a member of Yushchenko's party.
+In it, Podolyak, relying on his own sources, suggested that persons close to Yushchenko were behind the poisoning of David Zhvania, deputy head of the headquarters of Yushchenko's Our Ukraine Bloc, and Yevhen Chervonenko, Minister of Transport and Communications, a member of Yushchenko's party.